tamhinsf/ChannelSurf/README.md

 * Open the cloned code from this repository in Visual Studio, Visual Studio Code, or your favorite editor
  * Update Program.cs in the ChannelSurfCli folder with your tenant name (aadTenant) and Application ID (aadAppClientId)
-  * Or, you can leave these values empty and provide them when you run the application.
+ * Or, you can leave these values empty and provide them whenever you run the application.
-* Build the app
+* Build ChannelSurfCli
   * In Visual Studio select ChannelSurfCli from the Solution Explorer, then from the top menu pick Build -> BuildSurfCli
   * Or, using the .NET Core SDK, you can perform these steps from the command line
-    * Open a command prompt, navigate to the ChannelSurfCli folder
+    * Open a command prompt, and navigate to the ChannelSurfCli folder
       * dotnet restore
       * dotnet build

 ## Using ChannelSurfCli

-* Launch the Microsot Teams app and make sure you are a member of an existing Team.
+* Launch the Microsoft Teams app and make sure you are a member of an existing Team.
 If not - create a Team!
-* Open a command prompt, navigate to the ChannelSurfCli folder
+* Open a command prompt, and navigate to the ChannelSurfCli folder
 * Run one of the two following commands, based on whether you're creating channels from a JSON file or a Slack Teams export
    * dotnet run /path/to/channels.json
- * dotnet run /path/to/slack/archive/myexport.zip (i.e. whatever you may have re-named your Slack Team export)
+   * dotnet run /path/to/slack/archive/myexport.zip (replace myexport.zip with your archive filename)
-* Provide your Active Directory Tenant Name and Application ID if prompted
+* If prompted, provide your Active Directory Tenant Name and Application Id
 * Follow the instructions provided to sign in: start a web browser, enter the security code provided, and then your O365 credentials.
 We strongly suggest you use your web browser's "private mode".
-* After you login through the web browser return to your command prompt
+* After you login through the web browser, return to your command prompt
 * Select the target Microsoft Team you want to create or re-create your channels into.
 * Go back to the Microsoft Team app and explore the channels you added!